Beckingham One-Name Study

 E mail me

-This is Alex's maternal grandmother's line which has been traced back until circa 1513 and a Thomas Fitchett from the Witney/Bampton/Aston area of what is now Oxfordshire.
+This is Alex's maternal grandmother's line which has been traced back to circa 1513 and a Thomas Fitchett from the Witney/Bampton/Aston area of what is now Oxfordshire.
 The majority of them were "ag labs", (agricultural labourers), but a couple of family lines were shoemakers and master shoemakers.

 The greatest part of my research initially hinged around the Fitchetts as I was always told as a boy, that "We come from Coleshill where we were farmers".
 Well, I found Coleshill, a beautiful and quiet village between Faringdon and Highworth, but as I have already said, most of the family were "ag labs" on the farm, not Farmers with a capital "F".